natebragg/ratl/README.md

 Ratl is not appropriate, suitable, or fit for (practically) any purpose.

 Ratl is also not defect-free.
 There are a few bugs in it.
-For example, if a function unconditionally recurses on the tail of its input, it loops instead of halting.
+For example, if a function unconditionally recurses on the cdr of its input, it loops instead of halting.
 It also derives incorrect resource usage for literals.
 If you name two functions the same, the analysis of their callers will probably be wrong.